 What should be included in a good travel insurance?

-- The travel insurance should be valid in most countries around the world
+- It should be valid in most countries around the world

 - Coverage of belongings or valuables that are stolen or broken